 “Well, Diane has agreed to do that.
 We start working together next Monday.”

 Olivia squealed with delight.

 “And……” Her mom added, “She is going to move into one of Grandpa’s apartments just a couple of streets away.”

 Unable to contain her happiness, Olivia jumped out of her chair and started clapping again.
 “Oh My Gosh!
 Oh my Gosh!
 This is the best surprise ever!!”

 Diane was amazed that a child could be happy about a person rather than a toy or some other material thing, but then every aspect of this situation was amazing.

-Watching the exuberance of her child made Ashley feel the need for some coffee.
+Watching the exuberance of her daughter made Ashley feel the need for some coffee.
 She asked Diane if she’d like some.